 Remember – trying to automate processes that you don’t understand is going to be on a path to inherent failure.

-Also BPM allows you to identify areas in the various processes of the organization, including the workforce, where automation would bring the most benefit and where it is the only optimization tool.
+Also, BPM allows you to identify areas in the organization’s various processes, including the workforce, where automation would bring the most benefit and is the only optimization tool.

 RPA is a convenient and cost-effective way to automate gaps in areas where organizations have legacy platforms, web applications, or back-end systems that lack enterprise integration functionality.